 - The retirement systems in which the school’s employees participate

-Notice must be received by the CDE within ten calendar days of any official action taken by the chartering authority.
-Notification of all the parties above must include at least the following:
+- The CDE must be notified within ten calendar days of any official action taken by the chartering authority.
+The notice must include at least the following:

-- The name(s) of and contact information for the person(s) handling inquiries regarding the closure
+- Name(s) of and contact information for the person(s) handling inquiries regarding the closure

 - Transfer and maintenance of personnel records in accordance with applicable law